Lauren-Mercedes/language-click/README.md

 #### Footer

 There is a footer across all pages, consistent across devices, including links to social media platforms for players to share their scores.
+The social media links open in a new tab.

 ![image of footer](assets/readme-media/footer.png)